achilleas-k/fs2open.github.com/joy_curve_notes/new_curves.md

 Suggestions for new curves
 ===========================
-The following curves will be added for testing.
+The following curves have been added.

 ### Herra's suggestion
 `-joystick_curves 2`